Van Lint-MacWilliams' conjecture and maximum cliques in Cayley graphs over finite fields: Maximum cliques in a Peisert-type graph

 \begin{cor} Let $X=\operatorname{Cay}(\F_{q^2}^+, S)$ be a Peisert-type graph, where $q=p^n$.
 Suppose that $m=|S|/(q-1)\leq p^{n-k}$, where $k$ is the largest proper divisor of $n$.
 Then the only maximum clique in $X$ containing $0,1$ is the subfield $\F_q$. \end{cor}

 \begin{proof} Let $C$ be a maximum clique in $X$ such that $0\in C$.
 Following the proof of Theorem \ref{subspacethm}, if we embed $C$ into $AG(2,q)$, then its image $U$ determines at most $m$ directions and $U$ is $K$-linear, where $K$ is a subfield of $\F_q$.
 If $K \neq \F_q$, then Theorem \ref{Ball03} implies that $m \geq q/|K|+1 \geq p^{n-k}+1$, contradicting the assumption.
-Therefore, $U$ is $\F_q$-linear, i.e., $C$ is an $\F_q$-subspace.
+Therefore, $U$ is $\F_q$-linear, that is, $C$ is an $\F_q$-subspace.
 In particular, if $1 \in C$, then $C$ must be the subfield $\F_q$. \end{proof}

+\begin{rem} There are counterexamples of Peisert-type graphs with $m=\frac{p^n-1}{p^k-1}$ where $\F_q$ is \emph{not} the only maximum clique containing $0$ and $1$.
+Explicit constructions can be found in \cite{AGLY22}*{Section 5.1}.
+Note that $\frac{p^n-1}{p^k-1}$ is only slightly bigger than $p^{n-k}$, which means that the previous corollary is nearly sharp. \end{rem}

 With the help of Theorem~\ref{extension}, namely the stability result on the direction set, the proof of Theorem~\ref{subspacethm} can be easily modified to prove Theorem~\ref{stabilitythm}.

 \begin{proof}[Proof of Theorem~\ref{stabilitythm}] Let $C$ be a clique in $X$, such that $0 \in C$ and $|C|>q-\big(1-m/(q+1)\big)\sqrt{q}$.
 Similar to the proof of Theorem~\ref{subspacethm}, we can embed $C$ into $AG(2,q)$ using the same map $\pi$ to obtain $U \subset AG(2,q)$.
 By the exact same reasoning, $U$ determines at most $m<\frac{q+1}{2}$ directions, and $U$ does not determine the vertical direction.